 What's a Solar Unit?

 A Solar Unit represents a portion of a community solar project’s capacity.
-Thurgood Marshall project Solar Units represents 245 Watts, or one half a solar panel.
+Thurgood Marshall project Solar Units represents 245 Watts of generating capacity, or one half a solar panel.

-Each Solar Unit will generate about $23 dollars of electricity the first year, and an average of $33 dollars per year over the subscription term.
+Each Solar Unit will generate about $27 dollars of electricity the first year, and an average of $33 dollars per year over the subscription term.
 Participants will receive an annual payment until their contribution is returned with interest before the project is donated to the Olympia School District.

 This project will include Silfab 490 Watt solar panels.
 The panels are highly regarded in the solar industry for their impressive warranties and efficiency.
 The commercial module stands at over two meters tall and includes solar optimizers.